-The reigning World and English Champions Liverpool Fc (The Reds) looks well-drilled ahead of their first Premier League encounter hosting the newly promoted Leeds United.
+The reigning World and English Champions Liverpool Fc (The Reds) looks well-drilled ahead of their first Premier League home encounter with the newly promoted Leeds United.

-In their preseason match, the Reds comfortably brushed aside League One side Blackpool Fc but there are some issues that needs to be resolved quickly and hopefully before the 05 October 2020 Transfer Deadline.
-The three things that Liverpool Fc needs to address:
+In their Preseason Match, the Reds comfortably brushed aside League One side Blackpool Fc but there are some issues that needs to be resolved quickly and hopefully before the 05 October 2020 (Summer Transfer Window 2020 Deadline).

-The Reds has plenty of Midfield and Attacking options to rely on, so it’s virtually impossible for both Grujić and Wilson to break into the Reds Starting XI.
+The Club has plenty of midfield and attacking options to rely on, so it is virtually impossible for both Grujić and Wilson to break into the Reds Starting XI.

 The emerging Takumi Minamino and the resurging Naby Keïta has given Jürgen Klopp plenty of options to work with.

-- Resolve the future of Georginio Wijnaldum: Despite being polarised by many Reds Fans, Georginio Wijnaldum has been one of the key players for Klopp.
+- Resolve the future of Georginio Wijnaldum: Despite being polarised by many Reds Fans, Wijnaldum has been one of the key Players for Klopp.
 The Dutchman has been currently linked with a move to FC Barcelona to join with coach Ronald Koeman.